Cascading all-around

 Bob ranks higher because when narrowed to their two best events, Bob's total is higher.

-When to Use
+When to use

-All-around tiebreaking β this is specifically designed for all-around ties.
+All-around tiebreaking.
+This is specifically designed for all-around ties.

 Competitions where consistent performance across multiple apparatus matters.